leecrossley/dotject/README.md

 Supports nesting and same level objects, as well as (multiple) value assignment and value overriding of existing objects.

+dotject composition is also available as an [atom package](https://github.com/leecrossley/atom-dotject).

 ## Getting started

 ### Using npm